listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.4-passing-custom-message-history-to-the-llm/problem/readme.md

 });
 ```

 This is a problem because the model messages don't know anything about our custom data parts - they're for `UIMessage`'s only.
+Check the [reference](/exercises/99-reference/99.6-ui-messages-vs-model-messages/explainer/readme.md) for a playground to see the differences between model and UI messages.

 ## `getDiary`